-The U.S. Supreme Court in June struck down a key part of the Voting Rights Act.
-The decision significantly hinders the enforcement authority of the federal government to prevent voter discrimination in state and local elections.
-This cartoon infographic, the second in a three-part illustrated series on voting rights in America, explains the court’s decision and the immediate implications of the ruling (see part 1 here).
+The U.S. Supreme Court’s decision in June to strike down a key part of the Voting Rights Act significantly weakens the federal government’s authority toi prevent voter discrimination in state and local elections.
+In the second of his three-part illustrated series on voting rights in America, Andy Warner explains the court’s decision and the immediate implications of the ruling (see part 1 here).
+View the full graphic below the slideshow.
 Continue reading

 For the better part of the past decade, California has been engaged in an epic battle over, well, getting engaged.
 The multiple court cases, votes, legal victories, reversals, protests, celebration and more protests have kept same-sex couples in an ongoing state of marital limbo and made it downright confusing to keep track of where things stand.
 Continue reading